dannymuchoki/RecordsMaster/readme.md

 ## 'Utilities' directory contains:
 1. A class that reads CSV files
 2. A class that implements rudimentary pagination in the 'List' view of all records.
 Pagination is controlled by a key in the appsettings.json file

+## 'Data' directory contains:
+1. I'll be honest, other than AppDbContext, I can't remember why I split Utilities and Data.
+2. This is where you can find AppDbContext - this is mostly ORM stuff that runs at initial migration.
+3. 'SeedTestData' used to be part of AppDbContext.
+Now it sets up the admin users and the first seeded data.
+4. 'CsvHelperMap' helps map uploaded .csv data to the model.
+You can use it to reconstruct the order of columns in the .csv file.
+It is also easier than managing the data in the controllers.
+This feels more like a utility but oh well.

 ## Password Resets:
 - The password reset controller checks if a user's email address is registered.
 If so, it generates a new strong password for the user's account and sends it to the user via email.
 In testing mode when you may not have a SMTP server set up, the email will print in console.